 What’s not to love about solid state drives (SSDs)?
-They are faster than conventional hard disk drives (HDDs), more compact, have no moving parts, are immune to magnetic fields, and can withstand more shocks and vibration than conventional magnetic platter disks.
+They are faster than conventional hard disk drives (HDDs), more compact, have no moving parts, use less electricity, and can withstand more shocks and vibration than conventional magnetic platter disks.
 And, they are becoming available in larger and larger capacities while their cost comes down.

 Backing Up Is Great To Do